pablop16n/web-docs-scorer/README.md

 # Quality text tagger

+Quality text tagger is an application that assigns scores on a 10-point scale to given documents in any language supported by a particular language identifier.
+The goal is to distinguish among desirable and undesirable documents in big corpora derived from crawled websites.
+We consider desirable those documents that are mainly made of linguistic data.
+What we seek in desiderable documents is texts with long and well constructed paragraphs.
+Conversely, those documents made of mainly non-linguistic characters (like code or emojis) or which show an excess of numbers or puctuation (like calendars or pagination) should be considered undesirable to our application.

 ## Glossary
 - _document_: whole text of a crawled website
 - _segment_: every string group between `\n` character